schr0841/cnn_group_project/README.md

-## Ensemble validation set - figure out why only 1 epoch / why validation accuracy so low
+## Ensemble validation set - figure out why only 1 epoch / why validation accuracy not showing up

 The test_steps parameter in the call to model.evaluate is currently evaluating to 1, so that is why there is only 1 epoch.
 It seems to be related to the data generator function that we are using - when this parameter was manually increased to 10, a warning was obtained that said the input ran out of data.

+The validation accuracy was originally not computed, but we added an appropriate line of code and printed these results to the console.

 ## Confusing Github Error